cloudflare/serverless-action/README.md

-Github Action to Deploy a Cloudflare Worker with the Serverless Framework
+Github Action to Deploy a Cloudflare Worker with the Serverless Framework.

+If you are new to GitHub actions please see the official guide [here](https://help.github.com/articles/creating-a-workflow-with-github-actions/).

 To use this action you must provide the appropriate file structure in your CF Worker repo as well as the appropriate environmental variables.